AVAILABLE ON DVD: 22nd January, from BULLDOG FILMS

 However, it soon becomes apparent that, as the subplots mostly disappear, the film is really going to offer much more than all this J-Horror type imagery with perhaps a few nods to What Lies Beneath and even The Evil Dead.
 It would be nice, for example, to have had some more scenes involving Sheriff Ted Hale who’s investigating the case and the teacher who’s been arrested for the killings.
 And for the black comedy aspect to have been given just a bit more prominence a la A Hatchet For The Honeymoon, especially considering that, while certain moments do cause a chill or a mild jolt, we’re never actually scared for this maniac.
 And two other things don’t help whatsoever.
 Josh Stewart is clearly having fun in the part of Nathan, but it’s often hard to hear what the hell he’s saying, the actor choosing to mumble too many of his lines.
 And then there’s the CGI.
 Very quick editing helps to mask the deficiencies of some of the imagery, but the keen eye will still be able to spot the poor quality of the work on offer, especially some shots involving snakes.
 It’s possible that the moderate budget didn’t stretch to having good computer imagery, or that the stuff was rushed, but then surely some practical effects could have worked better?
 Much like when I saw It, a film that I did enjoy but which also made me a little depressed, I found the fact that virtually every effect was done on a computer very sad.
 It really is a shame that so many horror filmmakers now seem to be automatically going for the digital option.

-Furst composed the musical score himself and it’s very prevalent throughout, ranging from conventional orchestral [or rather synthesiser trying to sound orchestral] stuff to deliberately unpleasant industrial throbbings.
+Furst composed the musical score himself and it’s very prevalent throughout, ranging from conventional orchestral [or rather a synthesiser trying to sound orchestral] stuff to deliberately unpleasant industrial throbbings.
 Some may find it too prevalent, though I rather enjoyed the way the score was almost telling the story too in the old manner.
 It probably sounds like I’ve been rather too hard on Cold Moon and I don’t think you’ll entirely regret checking it out.
 It’s never boring, having obviously been made as tight as possible, though at times it’s too tight, if that makes sense.
-There are also some completely unexpected occurences, which is always a good thing.
-Furst shows some serious promise, though the film he did afterwards [this one was actually shot last year] was…Trailer Park Shark!
-I think though that the script needed a final going over, and they should have seriously taken another look at those effects.
+There are also some completely unexpected occurrences, which is always a good thing.
+Furst shows some serious promise, though the film he did afterwards [this one was actually shot two years ago] was…Trailer Park Shark!
+I think though that the script needed at least one final going over, and they should have seriously taken another look at those effects.